You have to try making an Easy Cuban Panini. They’re made with tender slow cooker pulled pork.

 An authentic Cuban sandwich is served on Cuban bread, which is very similar to a French baguette or Italian style bread.

-An Easy Cuban Panini, like an authentic Cuban sandwich recipe, should be served with the following fillings and condiments:
+An Easy Cuban Panini, like an traditional Cuban sandwich recipe, should be served with the following fillings and condiments:

 Grilling up a Cuban pulled pork sandwich

 Don’t have a panini grill?
 Don’t worry!
-Countertop grills are just as good!
+Countertop grills are just as good and much more budget-friendly.

 For the pulled pork: